How to Quit Smoking Confidently and Successfully

 There are many complementary and alternative therapies available that may be helpful to quit smoking.
 Some of the more common and popular methods are acupuncture or acupressure, hypnosis, massage, and herbal preparations or medicines.
 These approaches have not been widely studied, and current research does not show these methods are effective in long-term success in quitting smoking.
 However, some have contributed to long-term quit success when combined with other evidence-based therapies, as discussed in this chapter.22-23

 Technology Based and Remote Cessation Support

 There are web-based smoking cessation resources on the internet.
 These online resources provide support and counseling options.
-There is not a lot of existing evidence that these resources are highly effective when used as the only approach to quitting smoking.22 However, using them in combination with nicotine replacement with or without non-nicotine therapy likely adds benefit in quitting smoking.23
+There is not much existing evidence that these resources are highly effective when used as the only approach to quitting smoking.24 However, using them in combination with nicotine replacement and non-nicotine therapy likely adds benefit in quitting smoking.25

 American Lung Association/Freedom from Smoking

 There are telephone quitlines available in most states.
 The services they offer vary depending on the funding for that program, but they typically provide telephone counseling by trained quit coaches plus follow-up telephone calls.
 The counselors are trained in helping people quit smoking and can assist in making a personalized quit plan.
 They will provide educational resources, and many will mail nicotine replacement therapy, including the long-acting nicotine patch and either the gum or lozenge, for free.
 With a prescription, some can offer medications like bupropion (Zyban or Wellbutrin) and varenicline (Chantix) at a reduced cost.